AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-linux.md

 1. Verify that the output window doesn’t show any errors.

-   If it does, double-check that you have set up the database correctly, including permissions, and have set the Program arguments correctly.
+   If it does, double-check that you have set up the database correctly, including permissions, and have set the Program arguments correctly in the correct run configuration.

 ## Create a virtual environment